ethanwyr/qc_intro/README.md

 7. Start a local jupyter server with the command: `jupyter notebook`.
 This should open the jupyter dashboard in your web browser.
 Alternatively, a link will be printed out in the terminal, which you can paste into your web browser to open the dashboard manually.

-8. From the jupyter dashboard open `py-primer.ipynb` and start executing cells (using Shift+Enter).
+8. From the jupyter dashboard open `Tutorial_py-primer.ipynb` and start executing cells (using Shift+Enter).

 ## Windows Setup

 These instructions work best on Windows machines.
-And here is a quick reference for Windows commands: https://www.thehackr.com/windows-cmd-cheat-sheet/
+And here is a quick reference for Windows commands: http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf

 Once Anaconda and the necessary packages are installed, and you can get jupyter up and running, all the coding should be completely agnostic to the operating system.

-1. Download the most recent Anaconda distribution (with python 3.x) from: https://www.anaconda.com/distribution/
+1. Download the most recent Anaconda distribution (with python 3.x) from: https://www.anaconda.com/products/individual#Downloads

 2. Install Anaconda distribution by yourself.
 Or following this guide: https://docs.anaconda.com/anaconda/install/windows/